 Q: Where are the procedures done?A:

-Procedures can be done in our state-of-the-art office facility at the office, or at the hospital.
+Procedures can be done in our state-of-the-art office facility at 1732 Central St in Evanston, at Evanston Hospital, or occasionally at St. Francis Hospital.
 Please make sure you are 100% clear on when and where to show up.

 Q: Why do I need someone to get me if I feel I can walk, take the train, or take a cab?A: